The Whiteout/Whitewall Gene

 Whiteout is what I originally named the gene because they look like they were painted on with Whiteout brand liquid eraser.
 This is the gene behind what is now widely called the "Whitewall" appearance, which is a term I use to this day and I believe was coined by my friend, Matt Parks, at Pangea Reptile (only diet we use, just FYI).

-A Whitewall is basically just an homozygous version of the Whiteout, where the solid white lateral markings span the sides from limb to limb and reach up fairly high on the sides.
+A Whitewall is basically just the homozygous version of the Whiteout, where the solid white lateral markings span the sides from limb to limb and reach up fairly high on the sides.
 I believe the Whitewall markings have this appearance because of Whiteout being present in two gene copies and how it combines with lateral striping.
 I believe there's likely a separate gene controlling whether lateral markings are striped, portholes or whatever else (or non-existent).

 Genetically speaking, you can think of a Whitewall a homozygous Whiteout (or "Super Whiteout"), though you won't see either of those terms used in the hobby (at least not yet).